danieljancar/votevault/README.md

 # Contributing

-Contributions are appreciate!.
+Contributions are appreciated!
 If you want to contribute, please read and comply with the [Contributing Guidelines](.github/CONTRIBUTING.md), [Code of Conduct](.github/CODE_OF_CONDUCT.md), and [Developer Certificate of Origin](.github/DCO.md) first.

 ## Developer Guidelines and Repository Setup